 I conduct research on a variety of topics related to the nature and treatment of anxiety, the dissemination of evidence-based therapies, and critical analysis of pseudoscientific mental health practices.
 I have authored more than 100 journal articles, book chapters, and books (see here for a current curriculum vitae).
-My publications have nearly 10,000 citations and my h-index is 45 (see Google Scholar and ResearchGate for more information), making me one of the most highly cited clinical psychologists in Australia.
+My publications have over 10,000 citations and my h-index is 45 (see Google Scholar and ResearchGate for more information), making me one of the most highly cited clinical psychologists in Australia.

 In addition to my research on anxiety, I have published scientific articles on the limited effectiveness of drugs marketed as "antidepressants," the negative psychological effects of believing one's psychological struggles are medical illnesses caused by a "chemical imbalance" in the brain, and the questionable scientific legitimacy and negative societal consequences of the biomedical paradigm that dominates the mental health system.
 This work earned me recognition in Men's Health magazine in the US and an opportunity to debate the president of the European Psychiatric Association (pictured here) on the effectiveness of "antidepressants" in 2008.
 I am proud of the special issue of the Behavior Therapist I commissioned on this topic, which is summarised in this concluding essay.